coq/platform/doc/README~8.14~2022.01.md

       (<a href='https://github.com/tchajed/coq-record-update/issues'>bug reports</a>)
       (<a href='https://coq.inria.fr/opam/released/packages/coq-record-update/coq-record-update.0.3.0/opam'>opam package</a>)
     </dd>
-    <dt><b>description</b></dt><dd>While Coq provides projections for each field of a record, it has nonconvenient way to update a single field of a record.
-This library provides angeneric way to update a field by name, where the user only has to implement ansimple typeclass that lists out the record fields.</dd>
+    <dt><b>description</b></dt><dd>While Coq provides projections for each field of a record, it has no<br>convenient way to update a single field of a record.
+This library provides a<br>generic way to update a field by name, where the user only has to implement a<br>simple typeclass that lists out the record fields.</dd>
   </dl>
 </details>